go-spatial/tegola-osm/README.md

 # Tegola OSM

-This repo houses instructions and configuration files to aid with standing up an OpenStreetMap export into a PostGIS enabled database that uses [tegola](https://github.com/terranodo/tegola) for creating and serving vector tiles.
+This repo houses instructions and configuration files to aid with standing up an OpenStreetMap export and Natural Earth dataset into a PostGIS enabled database that uses [tegola](https://github.com/terranodo/tegola) for creating and serving vector tiles.

 ## Repo config files

 - imposm3.json - an [imposm3](https://github.com/omniscale/imposm3) mapping file for the OSM PBF file.
 - tegola.toml - a [tegola](https://github.com/terranodo/tegola) configuration file for the OSM import produced by imposm3.
-- mapbox.json - a [mapbox-gl style](https://www.mapbox.com/mapbox-gl-js/style-spec/) config used for client side rendering.

 ## Dependencies